TheBIMsider/bcfsleuth/README.md

 - **🏗️ Domain Expertise**: 25+ years in AECO/BIM guiding the direction and keeping it practical
 - **🔄 Iterative Workflow**: Build, test, tweak, repeat — until it was rock-solid and ready to use

-**The Innovation**: 25+ years of AECO/BIM experience combined with AI-assisted development to rapidly create a sophisticated, professional-grade BCF management platform while maintaining enterprise quality standards.
+**The result?** A capable, ready-to-work BCF management platform built faster than I thought possible.

 ## What BCFSleuth Does